ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 <details><summary>Workflows:</summary>
 <p>
-The example Move Message to Folder workflow works off the Exchange Online Message Query Results data table.
-Messages can be moved to a "Well known Outlook folder:
+The example Move Message to Folder workflow accesses the Exchange Online Message Query Results data table.
+Messages can be moved to a "Well known” Outlook folder, such as:

 * archive
 * clutter